zhaozhen2333/iFLYTEK2021/README.md

   ![demo image](resources/report1.jpg)

-#### Some Question
+## Some Question
 When we use the sliding window to cut the original raw data, the size of some tiles will be smaller than the minimum size allowed for input.
 Please add these codes in transformer.py.
+If you have other questions, you can contact me
 ![demo image](resources/10.jpg)

 ## 1. 环境配置